Nidadavolu: Transport

 The town has a total road length of 98.21 km.
 Srikakulam-chennai highway passes through the town.
 Nidadavolu Junction is one of the important railway junction for the town and East Godavari.
 It is the junction of Bhimavaram–Nidadavolu section and Vijayawada–Nidadavolu sections of Howrah–Chennai main line.
 The station is getting major restoration after the doubling of Bhimavaram-Nidadavolu section, New platforms 4 and 5 will be built soon.
 The station is administered under Vijayawada railway division of South Central Railway zone.

+The town has an APSRTC bus depot which serves in routes Tadepalligudem, Rajahmundry, Eluru, Vijayawada, Polavaram, Jangareddygudem, Narsapuram, Bhimavaram, Kakinada, Hyderabad, Visakhapatnam, Aakiveedu, Devarapalli, Madhavaram.

-The nearest airport is Rajahmundry Airport located at a distance of 25 kilometres.
+The nearest airport to the town is Rajahmundry Airport located at a distance of 39 kilometres, currently serving as a domestic airport.

-From the town center, there are 4 major routes that enter it.
+From the town center, there are 5 major routes that enter it.
 AP Highway 22 heads south from Chagallu and crosses into Nidadavolu, entering Samisragudem in the east, continuing to D. Muppavaram.
 AP Highway 194 from Yernagudem ends at the center.
-Highway 210 comes from Tadepallegudem and ends at the Nidadavole Police Precinct, and Highway 204 appears as a route to Vijeswaram and nearby Madduru, an exit from Samisragudem.
+Highway 210 comes from Tadepalligudem and ends at the Nidadavole Police Precinct, and Highway 204 appears as a route to Vijjeswaram and nearby Madduru, an exit from Samisragudem.